danter-byte/danter-byte/README.md

 I'm Daniel and working mostly on iOS development and things related to my degree program.

-And I have a blog [blog](https://dantersec.com)about different topics.
+And I have a blog [blog](https://dantersec.com) about different topics.

 <!--